flutter/plugins/packages/connectivity/README.md

 The methods `.getWifiBSSID()` and `.getWifiName()` utilize the [CNCopyCurrentNetworkInfo](https://developer.apple.com/documentation/systemconfiguration/1614126-cncopycurrentnetworkinfo) function on iOS.

-As of iOS 13, these APIs will no longer return valid information by default and will instead return the following:
+As of iOS 13, Apple announced that these APIs will no longer return valid information by default and will instead return the following:
 > SSID: "Wi-Fi" or "WLAN" ("WLAN" will be returned for the China SKU)
 > BSSID: "00:00:00:00:00:00"